Transcription Network Basics: Part Two

 "Crowded" and "likelihood" hint towards two features that we can use mathematically: concentration and probability.
 The higher the concentration of a molecule in a cell, the more there is of it given some volume, and so the higher the chance of the right kind of molecular interaction.

 We can use this when we think of interactions with transcription factors.
-The number of molecules of protein produced per unit of time is dependant on the concentration of in its active form, .
+The number of molecules of protein produced per unit of time is dependent on the concentration of in its active form, .

 Mathematically, we can write this as as an input function: